-22 Aug Blockchain across the Board: Why the B-word needs to make it to the C-Suite and Beyond
+22 Aug Why the Blockchain needs to make it to the C-Suite and Beyond

 If only there was an immutable ledger for quotes on the internet, we could reliably attribute Albert Einstein (or the rightful owner) for the saying “The definition of insanity is doing the same thing over and over again but expecting different results”; a quote that springs to mind when it comes to how prepared businesses are when it comes to blockchain technology and why the B-word needs to make it to the C-Suite and beyond.

 Turn back the clock a decade or so and we saw many companies struggle because they had failed to adequately prepare and adapt to the wholesale change bought by digital technology and the transformative effect of the introduction of the smartphone in 2007.